 Stand-up paddleboarding is on the whole a pretty safe sport, as it is conducted at low speeds.
 However, like any water sport, there is the potential for things to go wrong, especially here in New Zealand where the weather can often change rapidly.
 So, however experienced a water-person you may be, we strongly advise you follow the SUP SAFELY code.

-In strong currents (rivers, harbour mouths etc), only use a leash with a quick-release system that can be operated from above the waist, NEVER attached to your ankle or calf.
+- On moving water (rivers, harbour mouths etc): use a leash with a quick-release system that can be operated from above the waist.

 A Personal Flotation Device (PFD) will greatly increase your survival time in the water should you become separated from your board.
 A PFD is also a legal requirement in most areas of NZ – see PFDs and the Law below.
 Beltpack PFDs are an excellent low-profile option for experienced stand-up paddlers.

 Know the weather, wind strength and direction (now and forecast), tide height and flow, and water temperature.
 Is your ability, equipment and clothing right for the conditions?

 Carry two forms of communication.
 A phone in a waterproof case if you have signal, or a hand-held VHF (emergency channel 16) or a Personal Locator Beacon (PLB), and a waterproof whistle.

 Even if you’re paddling with others (always safest!), make sure someone onshore knows that you’re on the water, where you’re going and how long you will be.
 Tell them when you get back too!
 The Coastguard App ‘Log A Trip’ function is a great resource for this.